-- 144Dr.
-Johnson affirms, that few English words are of British extraction.
+- Dr. Johnson affirms, that few English words are of British extraction.
 Mr. Whitaker, who understands the British language, has discovered more than three thousand, and actually produces a long and various catalogue, (vol. ii. p.
-235 - 329.)
+235 329.)
 It is possible, indeed, that many of these words may have been imported from the Latin or Saxon into the native idiom of Britain.
-Dr. Prichard's very curious researches, which connect the Celtic, as well as the Teutonic languages with the Indo-European class, make it still more difficult to decide between the Celtic or Teutonic origin of English words. - See Prichard on the Eastern Origin of the Celtic Nations Oxford, 1831. - M. - 145In the beginning of the seventh century, the Franks and the Anglo-Saxons mutually understood each other's language, which was derived from the same Teutonic root, (Bede, l. i. c.
+Dr. Prichard's very curious researches, which connect the Celtic, as well as the Teutonic languages with the Indo-European class, make it still more difficult to decide between the Celtic or Teutonic origin of English words.
+See Prichard on the Eastern Origin of the Celtic Nations Oxford, 1831.
+M. - Saxons mutually understood each other's language, which was derived from the same Teutonic root, (Bede, l. i. c.
 25, p.
-60.) - 146After the first generation of Italian, or Scottish, missionaries, the dignities of the church were filled with Saxon proselytes. - 147Carte's History of England, vol. i. p.
+60.) - After the first generation of Italian, or Scottish, missionaries, the dignities of the church were filled with Saxon proselytes. - Carte's History of England, vol. i. p.
 195. He quotes the British historians; but I much fear, that Jeffrey of Monmouth (l. vi. c.
-15) is his only witness. - 148Bede, Hist.
+15) is his only witness. - Bede, Hist.
 Ecclesiast. l. i. c.
 15, p.
 52. The fact is probable, and well attested: yet such was the loose intermixture of the German tribes, that we find, in a subsequent period, the law of the Angli and Warini of Germany, (Lindenbrog.
 Codex, p.
-479 - 486.) - 149See Dr. Henry's useful and laborious History of Great Britain, vol. ii. p.
-388. - 150Quicquid (says John of Tinemouth) inter Tynam et Tesam fluvios extitit, sola eremi vastitudo tunc temporis fuit, et idcirco nullius ditioni servivit, eo quod sola indomitorum et sylvestrium animalium spelunca et habitatio fuit, (apud Carte, vol. i. p.
+479 486.) - See Dr. Henry's useful and laborious History of Great Britain, vol. ii. p.
+388. - 150 Quicquid (says John of Tinemouth) inter Tynam et Tesam fluvios extitit, sola eremi vastitudo tunc temporis fuit, et idcirco nullius ditioni servivit, eo quod sola indomitorum et sylvestrium animalium spelunca et habitatio fuit, (apud Carte, vol. i. p.
 195.)
 From bishop Nicholson (English Historical Library, p.
-65, 98) I understand that fair copies of John of Tinemouth's ample collections are preserved in the libraries of Oxford, Lambeth, etc. - 151See the mission of Wilfrid, etc., in Bede, Hist.
+65, 98) I understand that fair copies of John of Tinemouth's ample collections are preserved in the libraries of Oxford, Lambeth, etc. - See the mission of Wilfrid, etc., in Bede, Hist.
 Eccles. l. iv. c.
 13, 16, p.
 155, 156, 159.